fbpx

 Danner Boot Co. graciously donates their returned boots to Birch Community Services.
 Their donation is based on the criteria that they believe our participants or agency participants are not in a financial position to purchase Danner Boots; therefore, the company is not losing any potential sales.
 For that reason, we have set up some guidelines to distribute these boots.
 Please note the requirements and restrictions below:

-- It is understood that all boots have been returned to the factory, and therefore have some sort of defect.
+• It is understood that all boots have been returned to the factory, and therefore have some sort of defect.
 Some defects are obvious, while others are so slight, we can’t see them if we look for it.

-- Please do not forget to write a thank you note to Danner!
+• Please do not forget to write a thank you note to Danner!

-The boot area is open on selected days from 10 a.m. to 6 p.m. as long as we have a boot supervisor volunteer available.
-Open days for the boot area are announced each week in the BCS email.
+The boot area is open on selected days from 10 a.m. to 6 p.m. as long as we have a boot check-in volunteer available.
+Open days for the boot department are announced each week in the BCS email.
 You may choose a pair of boots before or after, but not during, your shop.
 You are even welcome to come on a boot day other than your shopping day if you need to.

 How to Pay